EsakkiKrishnan/angular2-getting-started/Readme.md

-## AngularJS 2 Starter Kit with Webpack
+## AngularJS 2 Getting started with Webpack

 > Running this app